 in Louisiana.
 After the maneuvers, the

-instead of returning to Ft.
-Knox as they
+Louisiana, instead of returning to Ft.
+Knox as

-expected.
-On the side of a hill, the
+they had expected.
+On the side of a hill,

-service and were replaced by men from the 753rd
+military service and were replaced by men from

 Being that their job was maintenance and